elioetibr/testapp/README.md

    - Solution: Make scripts executable with `chmod +x start.sh test.sh`

 4. **Port 8000 already in use**
+   - Solution with uv: Kill existing process or use different port with `uv run python manage.py runserver 0.0.0.0:8001`
-   - Solution: Kill existing process or use different port with `python manage.py runserver 0.0.0.0:8001`
+   - Solution with pip: Kill existing process or use different port with `python manage.py runserver 0.0.0.0:8001`

+5. **uv command not found**
+   - Solution: Install uv using the installation instructions above, or use pip instead

 ### Getting Help